Program Details

 Financial Obligation

 The application fee and the $400 confirmation deposit are non-refundable.
-The Learning Abroad Center and IonE reserve space on the program for the participant upon receipt of the Confirmation and Payment Agreement.
+The Learning Abroad Center and IonE reserve space on the program for you upon receipt of the Confirmation and Payment Agreement.
 At this point, the Learning Abroad Center and IonE incur certain non-recoverable costs.
-Therefore, any participant who cancels at any time after the Confirmation and Payment Agreement has been received will be responsible and billed for the following:
+Therefore, if you cancel at any time after the Confirmation and Payment Agreement has been received, you will be responsible and billed for the following:

 *non-recoverable flight costs refer to those costs billed as part of the overall program costs.